Each student at Longfield Academy should strive for 100% attendance and punctuality in order to reach their full educational potential.

 If a child is absent just one day a week, over the course of their school career they will miss two years of schooling.

 Longfield Academy is committed to supporting students achieve an excellent attendance rate and rewarding them for their achievements.
 High attendance achievers are celebrated at Longfield Academy with:-

-College of the month with best attendance for March is Matisse.
+College of the month with best attendance for May is GALILEO.

 Tutor Group of the Month with best attendance

 Each month the class with the best attendance wins a reward of chocolates and we celebrate their achievement by displaying the winners on the web and around the Academy.

 Routine is the key to success as being unprepared for school can be a major worry for children:

 The parents / carers of any child who is absent are asked to notify the Academy before 9am at the latest.
 The Academy can be notified of absence on:-

 Tel: 01474 700 700 – then choose option 1: Student absence: To report your child’s absence please leave a message stating your child’s full name, year group, reason for absence and expected return date.

 Alternatively you can speak to the Attendance Data Manager-: Ext 3714